NCAR/ccpp-framework/doc/migration.md

   name; a constituent-flagged `intent=out` that is not a `tendency_of_*` is a codegen error.
 A scheme that only READS a constituent or a `tendency_of_<X>` need not re-flag it — see §6.5.
+- **`_register` is called exactly once per scheme** (2026-06-08).
+  capgen-ng packs each constituent scheme's returned `ccpp_constituent_properties_t(:)` array into the per-suite buffer in a single append pass, so a register routine may safely allocate persistent module state.
+(An earlier two-pass count+copy called register twice and broke any non-idempotent register, e.g. `prescribed_aerosols_register` allocating a module-level map.)

 ### 6.3 Host metadata wins over auto-provisioning (2026-05-12)